plutonbrb/nero/README.md

 # Nero

-> An experimental Haskell toolkit for [`Lens`][lens-home]-based web
-> application development.
+> A [Lens][lens]-based HTTP toolkit.

-:warning: The following is for now a declaration of intentions only.
-Expect wild changes in the `API` in the near future.
+:warning: The following is a declaration of intentions.
+Expect wild changes in the `API` until the `1.0.0` release.

-* **Not a framework**: it could be considered an *anti-framework*, *micro-framework*, or just a "library", in the sense that it provides a set of utilities to build *custom* web applications instead of being a *framework* that creates web applications from user provided code.
+* **Not a framework**: it may be considered an *anti-framework*, *micro-framework*, or just a "library", in the sense that it provides a set of utilities for building *custom* web applications instead of creating applications from user provided code following certain structure.

   <!-- In reality this is more a distinction in intention than in actual
   code-->

-* **Pay for what you eat**: instead of coming with *everything and the kitchen sink*, it provides the bare minimum to write applications without almost any implicit behavior.
+* **Pay for what you eat**: instead of coming with *everything and the kitchen sink*, it provides the bare minimum to write applications with minimum implicit behavior.
 At the same time, it offers diverse paths to *grow with you* as applications become more complex.

   <!-- No monad transformers until they are needed.-->